ONElua/AdrenalineBubbleManager/README.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx

 2. After taking care of step 1, then you can start using Adrenaline Bubbles Manager to create bubbles for your PSP/PSX content.

+### Changelog 6.10 ###
+- In the option Online Resources, you can see the list of the Resources availables separated by Authors or Creators.
+(You can move around the authors with the left/right key).<br>
+- Added the option to take the titleID of the PSP/PSX game to create the Shortcut.
+To apply this change, go to Extra Settings menu (press START in the iso/cso/pbp list), put the option BubbleID in TitleID.<br>

+### NOTE: ###
+Because a lot of PSP Homebrews have the same TitleID, the shotcuts of homebrew will be created like PSPEMUXXX.<br>

 ### Changelog 6.00 ###
 - Added option to inject only the game's Manual.<br>